Old English: Charter of Cnut

-This is a proclamation from King Cnut the Great to his earl Thorkell the Tall and the English people written in AD 1020.
+This is a proclamation from Cnut to his earl Thorkell the Tall and the English people written in AD 1019.
 Unlike the previous two examples, this text is prose rather than poetry.
 For ease of reading, the passage has been divided into sentences while the pilcrows represent the original division.

 The following is a natural Modern English translation, with the overall structure of the Old English passage preserved.
-Note that even though "earl" is used to translate its Old English cognate "eorl", "eorl" in Old English does not correspond exactly to "earl" of the later medieval period:
+Even though "earl" is used to translate its Old English cognate "eorl", "eorl" in Old English does not correspond exactly to "earl" of the later medieval period:

 Dictionaries

 Early history

 The earliest history of Old English lexicography lies in the Anglo-Saxon period itself, when English-speaking scholars created English glosses on Latin texts.
-At first these were often marginal or interlinear glosses, but soon came to be gathered into word-lists such as the Épinal-Erfurt, Leiden and Corpus Glossaries.
-Over time, these word-lists were consolidated and alphabeticised to create extensive Latin-Old English glossaries with some of the character of dictionaries, such as the Cleopatra Glossaries, the Harley Glossary and the Brussels Glossary.
+At first, these were often marginal or interlinear glosses; however, they soon came to be gathered into word-lists such as the Épinal-Erfurt, Leiden and Corpus Glossaries.
+Over time, these word-lists were consolidated and alphabetised to create extensive Latin–Old English glossaries with some of the character of dictionaries, such as the Cleopatra Glossaries, the Harley Glossary and the Brussels Glossary.
 In some cases, the material in these glossaries continued to be circulated and updated in Middle English glossaries, such as the Durham Plant-Name Glossary and the Laud Herbal Glossary.

 Old English lexicography was revived in the early modern period, drawing heavily on Anglo-Saxons' own glossaries.
 The major publication at this time was William Somner's Dictionarium Saxonico-Latino-Anglicum.
 The next substantial Old English dictionary was Joseph Bosworth's Anglo-Saxon Dictionary of 1838.